GenRecEdit: Adapting Model Editing for Generative Recommendation with Cold-Start Items: Problem Analysis and Formulation

 Model editing aims to update a model’s behavior on a small set of specified inputs without retraining.
 In a standard formulation, the edit requests contain a set of input (i.e., $context$) together with desired target outputs, and the goal is to modify model parameters so that the model produces the new targets while preserving its behavior elsewhere.
 Formally, an edit request is typically specified as a subject, relation, and object triple, denoted as $\langle s,r,o\rangle$.
 Our objective is to use $(s,r)$ as the conditioning context to maximize the logit (equivalently, the likelihood) of the target object $o$.
 Prior studies have shown that FFNs are closely related to knowledge storage in Transformer models~\citep{geva2021transformer,dai2022knowledge}; accordingly, many studies achieve this goal by editing the FFN modules~\citep{meng2022locating,meng2022mass,fang2024alphaedit}.
 We first outline the model editing process and then formalize it in the context of GR.

-\paragraph{Information Flow in FFN} In a transformer architecture, given a hidden state $h\in\mathbb{R}^{d_h}$ at the edited position, the FFN first computes an intermediate activation and then projects it back to the output space:
+\paragraph{Information Flow in FFN} Following the notations in model editing for language models~\citep{fang2024alphaedit,meng2022mass}, we briefly summarize the setup as follows.
+In a transformer architecture, given a hidden state $h\in\mathbb{R}^{d_h}$ at the edited position, the FFN first computes an intermediate activation and then projects it back to the output space:

 where $W_{\mathrm{in}}\in\mathbb{R}^{d_0\times d_h}$, $W_{\mathrm{out}}\in\mathbb{R}^{d_1\times d_0}$, and $\sigma(\cdot)$ is the element-wise activation. $k$ is referred to as the \emph{key} and $z$ as the \emph{value} in the key--value memory of FFNs.